 Starting with healthy grains is a great idea because some can take quite a while to cook — like brown rice.
 Others don’t take as long — like quinoa or cous cous.
 After they’re finished, you can use the same pot to cook up some veggies, or make a soup!

 One of my favorite little “meal prepping hacks” is to make a huge double batch of brown rice, and then freeze it in individual containers.
 It’s like minute rice — only healthy!
 You’ll love how easy it is to cook and freeze brown rice — PLUS you can use the same method for quinoa AND cauliflower rice too!

 And even though they aren’t grains, let’s talk about potatoes, sweet potatoes, and roasted squash or beets — these usually take quite a while to cook too, so we’ll just group those in this category — think of this as your “healthy carbs category”. 🙂

 Step 5: Prepare your Fruits & Veggies

-Ok, here’s “meal prep hack” number two — if your are a beginner or just like convenience buy your fruits and veggies pre-cut.
+Ok, here’s “meal prep hack” number two.
+If your’re a beginner or just like convenience, buy your fruits and veggies pre-cut.
 This can save TONS of time in the kitchen.